Heroku Connect Database Tables

 of theContact

-value is not synchronized to the database
+value isn’t synchronized to the Heroku Postgres database.

 See the Salesforce Idea Exchange for discussion of possible workarounds for this issue.